Uniphix/ecoai/index.md

 * Version = 8 bits (1 byte)
 * Machine Code = 8 bits (1 byte) - *Machine Code represents the type of machine it is (mainframe, drone, droid)*
 * Neural Network Code = 64 bits (8 bytes) - *Neural Network Code represents the parent of the code, such if it is a mainframe it has no code therefore 0, otherwise drone/droid will be linked to the mainframe's identtiy code*
-* Neural Code = 8 bits (1 byte) - *Neural Code is simular to the DNA Code, the code basically the unique pattern of how the machine thinks, this gives each mainframe different types of personalitlies, these are simple bitflags of what the Machine can and cannot do*
+* Neural Code = 8 bits (1 byte) - *Neural Code is simular to the DNA Code, the code basically the unique pattern of how the machine thinks, this gives each mainframe different types of personalities, these are simple bitflags of what the Machine can and cannot do*

 ***Note: The organism genetic code of each value is a unique representation based on an static list that would be managed of course as needed.  @see below: Taxonomy List below***